EwD-Project/EwD-Public/Reading_Rules.md

 ### Sub-Rule 4.1 – Natural Long Vowel

-¶1 – Natural long vowels are vowels that are pronounced long _without the need of the Macron mark_ to indicate that.
+¶1 – Natural long vowels are vowels that are pronounced long _without the need of the Macron mark_ to indicate this.

 There are 2 Scenarios for natural long vowels: